A Degenerate Bifurcation Perspective on High Sensitivity in a Modified Gower-Leslie Model with Additive Allee Effect: Introduction

-Form \cite{FHI}, we know that in a low-density prey population, predator populations cannot switch to alternative prey because their growth will be limited by the scarcity or insufficient supply of their preferred prey $x$.
-This situation can be solved by adding a positive additional constant $d$ to the denominator of the last term of the second equation for system \eqref{1.1} and the system \eqref{1.1} is modified to
+In fact, some predators may switch to alternative food to avoid extinction, when their growth is limited by the scarcity or insufficient supply of their preferred prey $x$, although they have their favorite food.
+This situation can be modified by adding a positive additional constant $d$ to the denominator of Leslie-Gower term and system \eqref{1.1} is modified as

 where $d$ denotes the measure of alternative food available to predators.
 This system is called the modified Leslie-Gower predator-prey model.
+In fact, although the least weasel {\it Mustela nivalis} modeled in \cite{HHH} is a highly specialized predator of small rodents, with a particular preference for {\it Microtus} voles, the alternative prey in weasels' diet has been shown as passerine bird nestlings and young rabbits, when {\it Microtus} voles were scarce or absent \cite{PH}.

-Jia et al. \cite{XM} showed that system \eqref{1.2} can exhibit a stable or an unstable limit cycle, a homoclinic loop, two limit cycles, or both a limit cycle, a homoclinic loop and Bogdanov-Takens bifurcations of codimension 2 or 3.
-Tian and Liu \cite{JP} investigated the steady-state bifurcation and the existence, direction and stability of periodic orbits for system \eqref{1.2} with Beddington-DeAngelis functional response.
+Jia et al. \cite{XM} showed that system \eqref{1.2} exhibit complicated dynamics including the existence of a limit cycle, a homoclinic loop, two limit cycles, or both a limit cycle and a homoclinic loop, as well as Bogdanov-Takens bifurcations of codimension 2 and 3.
+Tian and Liu \cite{JP} investigated the steady-state bifurcation and the existence, direction and stability of periodic orbits of system \eqref{1.2} with Beddington-DeAngelis functional response.
 Aziz-Alaoui and Okiye \cite{AD} detected the boundedness of solutions, existence of an attracting set and global stability of the coexisting interior equilibrium for system \eqref{1.2} with Holling II functional response.

-The concept of the Allee effect originated from the observations made by American ecologist Warder Clyde Allee in the 1930s \cite{WC}.
-Allee effect is a situation at low population densities, where the per-individual growth rate is an increasing function of population density and it occurs whenever fitness of an individual in a small or sparse population decreases as the population size or density declines \cite{AJ,PW,AF}.
-For instance, when there are too few individuals, they will find it difficult to survive due to their few individuals which leading to lower survival rates until the population eventually becomes extinct, also illustrating the concept of the Allee effect.

-In most predation models, many people thought the Allee effect has an impact on prey populations, and Allee effect is independent of functional responses or consumption rates that reflect the impact of prey population size on predation.
-Quantitatively, it is assumed that the functional response has influence on the extension of the bistability region \cite{ML}.
-The most usual continuous growth equation to express the Allee effect is given by
+The Allee effect is characterized by a positive relationship between population density and per capita growth rate at low densities.
+This occurs because reduced fitness in sparse populations, due to mechanisms like impaired mate-finding or cooperation, drives a trajectory toward extinction \cite{AJ,PW,AF,ZZ}.
+In many predator-prey models, the Allee effect is treated as a function independent of the predation function, yet the specific form of this function governs the expansion of the bistability regime.
+The most usual continuous growth equation to express the Allee effect is given by multiplicative Allee effect:

 where $r$ and $K$ denote the intrinsic growth rate and the carrying capacity of the prey in the absence of predators, respectively. $-K<M<K$ represents the threshold of Allee effects in prey, and $0<M<K$ denotes the strong Allee effect while $-K<M<0$ denotes the weak Allee effect.